-1. Estimated Total Beneficiaries 750 (Count by Persons) 2.
-Estimated Total LMI Beneficiaries 675 (Count by Persons) our project will qualify using ONE of the throst appropriate. ee categories identified below.
-Select the If the project benefits a group presumed to be group: low and moderate income, please identify the ☐ Abused Children☐ Battered Spouses☐ Migrant Farm Workers☐ Homeless Persons ☐ Elderly Persons ☐ Illiterate Adults ☐ Severely Disabled Adults ☐ Person Living with AIDS

-- ▶ If the project is of such a nature and in such a location that it can be concluded that the income of the persons benefitting are primarily low and moderate income, please explain why the nature and location demonstrate this: - ▶ If the project requires information on family size and income, does the information demonstrate that at least 51% of the clientele served are persons from households whose income does not exceed the LMI income limits.
+1. Estimated Total Beneficiaries2,966 (Count by Persons) 2.
+Estimated Total LMI Beneficiaries2,653 (Count by Persons) our project will qualify using ONE of the three categories identified below.
+Select the ost appropriate.
+If the project benefits a group presumed to be low and moderate income, please identify the group: ☐ Abused Children ☐ Elderly Persons ☐ Battered Spouses ☐ Illiterate Adults ☐ Migrant Farm Workers ☐ Severely Disabled Adults ☐ Homeless Persons ☐ Person Living with AIDS If the project is of such a nature and in such a location that it can be concluded that the income of the persons benefitting are primarily low and moderate income, please explain why the nature and location demonstrate this: i If the project requires information on family size and income, does the information demonstrate that at least 51% of the clientele served are persons from households whose ncome does not exceed the LMI income limits.
 The activity is restricted to the LMI persons.
 Please identify activities: